asimmon/azure-pipelines-lighthouse/README.md

 Lighthouse for Azure Pipelines is not yet available on the Visual Studio Marketplace.

-## Audit included in Lighthouse 5.6.0
+## Available audits

+The following audits exist in Lighthouse 5.6.0.
+More may be added in the future.

 | Audit                              | Type    | Description                                                                                                                        |
 | ---------------------------------- | ------- | ---------------------------------------------------------------------------------------------------------------------------------- |